roadrunner-server/docs/queues/amqp.md

 `requeue_on_fail` - requeue on Nack (by RabbitMQ).

-> **Note**
+{% hint style="info" %}
-> Read more about Nack in RabbitMQ official docs: https://www.rabbitmq.com/confirms.html#consumer-nacks-requeue
+Read more about Nack in RabbitMQ official docs: https://www.rabbitmq.com/confirms.html#consumer-nacks-requeue
+{% endhint %}

 ### Queue headers